 Loading.
 Please Wait....

-Some people struggling with substance use disorder (SUD) and mental health issues may hesitate to seek help if they previously had a negative rehabilitation experience.
+Some people struggling with substance use disorder (SUD) and mental health issues may hesitate to seek help if they previously had a bad rehab experience.
 According to the American Journal of Public Health, "Negative experiences with mental health professionals perceived to be discriminatory and discrimination experienced at the hands of others because of having a mental illness might deter individuals from seeking treatment."

-Samarpan Recovery recognizes the need for client autonomy and transparency during treatment to reduce the risk of re-traumatization for clients who previously had negative experiences.
+Samarpan Recovery recognizes the need for client autonomy and transparency during treatment to reduce the risk of re-traumatization for clients who previously had bad rehab experiences.

 According to Martin Peters, Director of Residential Services at Samarpan, "One person's recovery program will not necessarily work for another.
 In particular, not all clients will subscribe to a 12-Step Program, and as therapists, it is our duty to provide clients with options that will resonate for them."